lucafro/InfiniteClimb/README.md

 # Prerequisites
 ## Unity version
-This project uses Unity 2022.3.5f1
+This project uses Unity 2022.3.5f1.
 ## VR Headset
 This is a VR project so a HMD is required.
-I have tested this project with the Meta Quest 2 and Meta Quest 3
+I have tested this project with the Meta Quest 2 and Meta Quest 3.
+The XR Toolkit (OpenXR) is used so other headsets should work aswell.
+Just make sure you add your specific Interaction Profile to the XR settings.

 # Limitations
 ## Build